Exchange Accounting Reconciliation

 What is reconciliation?

-For Loop merchants, reconciliation refers to identifying and resolving discrepancies in the Returns, Discounts, and Net Sales columns within Shopify's sales reports.
-This process includes the use of Loop's reports to offset those discrepancies.
+For Loop merchants, reconciliation refers to identifying and resolving discrepancies in the Discounts, Returns, and Net Sales columns within Shopify's sales reports.
+This process includes the use of the Loop Sales Adjustment report to offset those discrepancies.

 Why do merchants need to reconcile their reports?